cdfoundation/toc/PROJECT_LIFECYCLE.md

 ### Introduction
 This governance policy sets forth the proposal process for projects to be accepted into the foundation.
 The process is the same for both existing projects which seek to move into the Foundation and new projects to be formed within the Foundation.

+Every project will start at incubation and can progress toward graduation on its own timeline.

 ### Project Proposal Requirements
 Projects must be formally proposed via GitHub.
 Project proposals submitted should provide the following information to the best of their ability: